By Charlie Ashton

 Other goodies in the latest Titanium Server release

-Titanium Server CPE was launched at the same time as the latest release of Titanium Server.
+Titanium Edge was launched at the same time as the latest release of Titanium Cloud.
 That release includes a wide range of new features and functions, which are too numerous to cover here but were outlined in a recent post.

 Please feel free to contact us to talk about any of these topics or to suggest other areas that we should investigate.
 The industry is moving quickly to focus on early use cases like virtual CPE that will deliver strong Return on Investment and Wind River will continue to deliver the NFVI platform features that are required for these applications.